import-js/eslint-plugin-import/docs/rules/order.md

 Enforces or forbids new lines between import groups:

-- If set to `ignore`, no errors related to new lines between import groups will be reported (default).
+- If set to `ignore`, no errors related to new lines between import groups will be reported.
 - If set to `always`, at least one new line between each group will be enforced, and new lines inside a group will be forbidden.
 To prevent multiple lines between imports, core `no-multiple-empty-lines` rule can be used.
 - If set to `always-and-inside-groups`, it will act like `always` except newlines are allowed inside import groups.
 - If set to `never`, no new lines are allowed in the entire import section.

+The default value is `"ignore"`.

 With the default group setting, the following will be invalid: